 A BMI that is low could mean you don’t have enough body fat and are underweight.
 A high BMI could mean that you have too much body fat and are overweight.
-To understand what is a healthy BMI and what is not, use the following chart.
+To calculate a healthy BMI, use the following chart.

 |BMI||Category||What it means|

 |Below 19||Underweight||You might need to gain some weight.
 Talk to your doctor.|

 |19 to 24||Healthy||You are at a healthy weight.
 Try to maintain this weight.|

 |25 to 29||Overweight||Don’t gain any more weight.
 You may need to lose weight.
 Check with your doctor.|